 - Write about your customer experience, and rate it between 1 and 5 stars, and click “Post.”

-Write a Google review from your smartphone through the Google Maps app
+Write a Google review from smartphone in the Google Maps app

 - In the Google Maps app on your smartphone, search for the business name.

 - The app will return a small sticky banner about the business at the bottom, and then click that banner to expand the listing.

 - Navigate to the “Reviews” section of the menu or scroll down through the listing until you see the unpopulated five stars with your profile picture above them, and then click on the number of stars you would like to rate the business

 - You can write about your experience and click “Post“